Is your baby breech or sideways?

 We are living in a time when expert breech providers are gathering and sharing ideas and data.
 Three different studies show the benefits of an all-fours/knee and elbow position for pushing in the last phase of a breech vaginal birth.

-Breech birth on the mother’s back is not very safe, as the baby can’t help with the birth.
+Breech birth on the birthing person’s back is not very safe, as the baby can’t help with the birth very well.
 Gravity pulls the baby into the mother’s back and not out her vagina.
 The mother’s sacrum is pressed by her weight into the bed and a doctor or midwife is more likely to pull, even gently—which is bad.
-Breech itself may not be a malposition, but requiring a woman to lay on her back to push is definitely one!
+Breech itself may not be a malposition, but requiring a woman to lay on her back is definitely a malposition for birthing!

 Stuart J. Fischbein, MD, wrote, “…there is enough wisdom and evidence to suggest that when properly chosen, women can have better outcomes with vaginal deliveries and babies are no worse off.
 Actually, knowing what we do about the microbiome, epigenetics, and bonding, a vaginal birth is really much better, but those things are never considered in the medical model.”